Tears of Rage: Lyrics

 a naming ceremony not just for a child but also for a whole nation.
 He writes that "in Dylan's singing—an ache from deep in the chest, a voice thick with care in the first recording of the song—the song is from the start a sermon and an elegy, a Kaddish."

-In an interview promoting the release of the complete Basement Tapes, Dylan cited the dropping of China's first hydrogen bomb as an impetus for the song.
+In an interview promoting the release of The Bootleg Series Vol. 11: The Basement Tapes Complete, Dylan cited the dropping of China's first hydrogen bomb as an impetus for the song.

 In popular culture

+Gene Clark recorded the song for his White Light album (1971).
 Hip hop group Public Enemy reference it in their 2007 Dylan tribute song "Long and Whining Road": "Tears of rage left a friend blowing in the wind / But time is God, been back for ten years, and black again".

 Live performances

 According to his official website, Dylan has played the song 81 times in concert total between 1989 and 2008.
 He also rehearsed the song for the Rolling Thunder Revue in 1975 but did not play it on the tour proper.
 A recording of this rehearsal was included on the box set Bob Dylan – The Rolling Thunder Revue: The 1975 Live Recordings in 2019.
 A live performance from New York City on January 17, 1998 was included on the Japanese EP Not Dark Yet: Dylan Alive Vol. 2, released on April 21, 1999.